Areas of Expertise

 - Thin films

-This module aims to present fundamental aspects of transport mechanisms of molecules and particulates (suspended in fluids) in order to illustrate the properties and external conditions that influence flow of fluids through packed beds, the separation of multiphase systems, separation across phase boundaries in a variety of industrial situations.
+This module aims at presenting the fundamental aspects of transport mechanisms of particles (suspended in fluids) and to illustrate the properties and external conditions that influence the flow of fluids through packed beds, the separation of multiphase systems, separation across phase boundaries in a variety of industrial situations.

 This module aims to give Environmental Engineering students experience in handling a complex and integrated process design.
 This task will require, and so reinforce, the material taught throughout the whole undergraduate course.
 The module provides training and working in a team environment on a major project and incorporates business skills and sustainability.